How Addiction and Dependency Set In

 Many people assume that becoming addicted to drugs or alcohol is a matter of choice – a decision to continue chronic, habitual use of a substance.
-However, the process of chemical dependency and addiction is actually a physical and psychological condition that develops through continued use of drugs and becomes a true psychological and physical disorder, similar in character to other chronic disorders like asthma or diabetes, as described by the Journal of the American Medical Association.
+However, the process of chemical dependency and addiction is actually a physical and psychological condition that develops through continued use of drugs and becomes a true psychological and physical disorder, similar in character to other chronic disorders like asthma or diabetes, as described by the National Institute on Drug Abuse.

 One source of the confusion may be that many people believe that, because addiction is classified as a psychological disorder, it is a matter of willpower or “mind over matter.”
 However, this is a misunderstanding of how a mental health disorder such as addiction works.
 In other words, addiction is both physical and psychological.
 In fact, as described by an article from Psychology Today, the psychological aspects of addiction are part of and paired with the physical effects that addictive substances have on the brain and body.

 Ultimately, a number of circumstances come together to create the risk that a person will become addicted to a substance:

 - Addictive tendencies of the individual